A Friend Wants To Compare Views

 Share Your Results

 A note on these results: No test can fully capture the complexity of your political views.
 Treat this as a starting point for reflection, not a definitive label.
-Figure placements are academic estimates โ€” reasonable people disagree.
+Figure placements are academic estimates, reasonable people disagree.
 Country data is based on global survey research.
-Nothing about you is collected.
+Your responses are recorded anonymously and may be used for research into political attitudes: no name, email, or account is ever required or collected.